Lewuathe/mlir-hello/llvm/docs/CommandGuide/llvm-cov.rst

  Map the paths in the coverage data to local source file paths.
 This allows you to generate the coverage data on one machine, and then use llvm-cov on a different machine where you have the same files on a different path.
+Multiple `-path-equivalence` arguments can be passed to specify different mappings.
+Each argument consists of a source path `<from>` and its corresponding local path `<to>`.
+ The mappings are applied in the order they are specified.
+If multiple mappings can be applied to a single path, the first mapping encountered is used.

 .. option:: -coverage-watermark=<high>,<low>